Jonathan Newsome

-Jonathan Newsome (born January 22, 1991) is an American football defensive end for the Birmingham Stallions of the United States Football League (USFL).
-He played college football at Ohio State and Ball State, and was drafted by the Indianapolis Colts in the fifth round of the 2014 NFL Draft.
-He has also been a member of the Saskatchewan Roughriders and Ottawa Redblacks (CFL).
+Jonathan Newsome (born January 22, 1991) is an American former professional football defensive end.
+He played college football at Ohio State and Ball State, and was selected by the Indianapolis Colts in the fifth round of the 2014 NFL draft.
+He was also a member of the Saskatchewan Roughriders, Ottawa Redblacks and BC Lions of the Canadian Football League (CFL), and the Birmingham Stallions of the United States Football League (USFL).

-High school
+Early life

-As a senior Newsome was named All-Ohio Second-team while playing for Coach Ted Ginn Sr. at Glenville High School in Cleveland.
+As a senior, Newsome was named All-Ohio second-team while playing for coach Ted Ginn Sr. at Glenville High School in Cleveland.
 He totaled 101 tackles and 17 sacks as a senior.

 College career

-2009 & 2010 seasons

 Newsome started his college career at Ohio State.
 In 2009, he played in five games for the Buckeyes.
 In 2010, he earned his first collegiate start vs. Minnesota and played in all 13 of the Buckeyes games.

-2012 & 2013 seasons

 After his transfer to Ball State Newsome redshirted the 2011 season.
 He started 22 games in 2 seasons for the Cardinals, racking up 116 tackles (24 of them for a loss in yards), and 16.5 sacks for a total loss of 96 yards.